 Matto Furusato-kan

 Furusato-kan was used to be the private residence of Mr. Mohei Yoshida, who was active in the financing, rice dealing and warehouse businesses, among others, during the Meiji, Taisho and early Showa Periods.
-The house was originally located in the current Yasuyoshi-machi, but in 1912 it was relocated to a lot across from JR Matto Station.
+The house was originally located in the current Yasuyoshi-machi, but in 1912 it was relocated to a lot across from IR Matto Station.
 The main building and garden have been preserved; they make you feel as if you have traveled through time to the Meiji Period.
 In 1982, the residence was donated to the city, and subsequently it was opened to the public as "Furusato-kan."
 In 2001, the building was designated as a registered tangible cultural property of Japan.

 In the garden called "Shiun-en," there are arrangements of numerous valuable rocks and impressive stone lanterns.
 You can even find rocks known as "Shiun-seki", which were reportedly favored by Toyotomi Hideyoshi, and are very scarce in other parts of Japan.
 The garden is beautiful, and its appearance changes with the seasons.
 Visitors spend an enjoyable, relaxing time there, as well as at the museum's Matto 23 Café (Furusato Café), where they can spend a quiet time enjoying Japanese tea and sweets.